Billplz/api_slate/source/index.html.md

 ### Get an AutoDebit index

-Use this API to query a list of AutoDebit Transactions based on bill and consent id.
+Use this API to query a list of AutoDebits based on bill and consent id.

 > Example request: